 WHY?
-The Sentinel Landscape surrounding Fort Huachuca includes the R-2303 Restricted Airspace and Buffalo Soldier Electronic Testing Range (BSETR).
+The Sentinel Landscape surrounding Fort Huachuca includes the R-2303 Restricted Airspace, Buffalo Soldier Electronic Testing Range (BSETR), and as of October 2022, the Arizona portion of the Tombstone Military Operating Area.
 The R-2303 air space is restricted up to 30,000 feet and provides an ideal environment to train the Army's Unmanned Aircraft Systems (UAS) pilots.
 The sky island geography surrounding the Fort forms the 1.65 million-acre BSETR.
 The unique rural, electronically quiet, and relatively uninhabited area allows the Army to conduct full frequency, full power jamming as part of the Department of Defense's cyber warfare testing.
 These attributes are not available anywhere else in the country.

 If these features are not protected, the military value of Fort Huachuca could decrease, leading to reduced operations or closure.
 In such case, the adverse economic effect would be catastrophic.
 Primary threats to this unique environment include loss of open space due to incompatible development and increased population growth, that results in increased electronic interference and conflicts with aerial operations.

 BENEFIT?
 Coordination by the Partners in maintaining the electronically quiet rural nature of the FHSL will effectively enhance the capabilities and high military value of Fort Huachuca, providing economic stability to the community.

 Providing ranchers and farmers with tools to enhance the sustainability of their operations will help them maintain their historic rural lifestyle and critical role in local economies while sustainably managing natural resources and maintaining open space that supports our local wildlife.